-Product in this vehicle may contain formaldehyde, which may be an irritant to you.
-You may experience a greater concentration during high humidity and temperatures.
-Ventilate to remove.
-Consult your owner's manual for additional information.
+Product in this vehicle may contain formaldehyde, which may be an irritant to you. manual for additional information.

 DO NOT REMOVE THIS LABEL

 EXTENDED OR FULL TIME USAGE

 Your new recreation vehicle has been built for enjoyment in a recreational manner.
 It is not intended for use as full-time quarters or a permanent residence.
 Continuous living in your vehicle could cause accelerated wear and damage to the various components.